 caution: These forecasts are experimental and no promise of accuracy is implied; especially, the forecast is explicitly not accurate when either a tsunami, tropical storm, or hurricane warning is in effect.
 In these latter cases, see either tsunamis or tropical storms/hurricanes.

-note: See also "tide and water level" below for near real-time observations of global sea levels.
+note: See also "observations tide and water level" above for near real-time observations of global sea levels.